hackeryarn/blog/content/post/dry.md

 ### Seeing your code as a tree

-Each layer we create builds on top of the one before it, and some layers consist of multiple concepts at the same relative level of abstraction.
-This creates a kind of tree between different layers of abstractions.
+Each layer we create builds on top of the one before it.
+And each layer consists of multiple modular at the same relative level of abstraction.
+This creates a tree like relationship between the modules.

-To make things easy to follow and understand, just like with trees in our code, we can only have each layer talk to the layers below it.
+To make things easy to follow and understand, just like with trees in code, layers should only talk to the layers below them.
+Ideally, each layer should also follow [The Law of Demeter](https://en.m.wikipedia.org/wiki/Law_of_Demeter) and only communicate to the layer immediately below itself.
+But most of the time simply keeping the communication unidirectional is good enough.

-If we stray from this rule and allow a middle layer to talk to any other layer, we all of a sudden create a mess that requires a completely different way of thinking about the relationship.
-To make things worse, we might even introduce circular dependencies that prevent a higher level from using a lower level.
+If we stray from this rule and allow a middle layer to talk to any layer, we suddenly find ourselves in a hard to follow mess.
+To make things worse, we might even introduce circular dependencies that prevent higher layers from even importing some lower layers.

-So any time that we see a need for a lower level to call up, we should ask ourselves if we are missing a layer further up the stack that can combine the calls from the lower levels.
+So any time that we see a need for a layer to use one above or adjacent to it, we should ask ourselves if we are missing a layer further up the stack which can compose the necessary functionality.

-### Build complete layers
+### Building complete layers

-You might have noticed the comments, in the original example, about more calculations before and after our repetitive code.
-So what should we do with all these other calculations?
+In the original example, we left comments for more calculation that happened before and after the duplicate code.
+The fact that they are called calculations should flag that they are happening in the wrong layer.

 We might already have helpers for some of these.
-In that case, we should review these helper function for any concept sharing, like our `clevel` for the bonus calculation,  and pull them into our calculations domain.
+In that case, we should review these helper function for any inappropriate level details, like our `clevel` for the bonus calculation, and move parts to the correct layers.

 Other parts, however, might be implemented inline with the rest of the level logic.
 We should carefully review these and make the relevant parts stand alone calculations.
-Yes, even if we are not re-using them, we should put them in the appropriate abstraction layer.
+Yes, even if we don't see them being reused, we should still move them to the calculations layer.

 Let's look at what a final function might look like before we talk about the advantages of having everything related to calculations in its own layer.